(A) The private child placing agency (PCPA) shall select one or more of the following case plan goals as applicable:

 (3) Place a child in a safe, planned permanent living arrangement excluding adoption.

-(4) Prepare a child for independent living.
+(4) Prepare a child for independent living and emancipation.

 (5) Place a child for adoption.

-(C) For a child who is in his or her own home or an out-of-home care placement, the case plan shall include, but not be limited to, the following elements:
+(B) The case plan shall include, but not be limited to, the following elements:

 (1) Parties involved in the case plan and their individual responsibilities.